TranPhucVinh/Cplusplus/Data structure/Hash map/Map/Map for array.md

     return 0;
 }
 ```
-# List all index of a number inside a vector
+# List all indices of a number inside a vector
 ```cpp
 std::map<int, vector<int>> Map;